This post may contain affiliate links. Please read our disclosure policy.

 • As with any cream sauce, I don’t recommend freezing leftovers of this recipe.

-lemon pepper chicken in a skillet
+a skillet with lemon pepper chicken and a serving spoon

-4.80 from 20 votes
+4.81 from 21 votes

 Lemon Pepper Chicken